| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 attention to the details as much as she was watching him, and thusly neither

+of them noticed a man of about Keitaro's own age approach.
 The man bore a strong resemblance to Keitaro, too, though his dress was

 entirely different.
 He wore the standard garb of a swordsman in a long